Gallium as novel Antimicrobial Agents: Innovations in Combating Drug-Resistant Pathogens Original paper

 What was reviewed?

-The study reviewed the advancements in the application of gallium and gallium-based compounds as antimicrobial agents.
+The study reviewed the advancements in the application of gallium-based compounds and gallium as novel antimicrobial agents.
 The review aimed to address the challenges of antimicrobial resistance (AMR) by highlighting gallium’s unique properties, mechanisms of action, and its potential as a non-antibiotic antibacterial strategy.
 The review summarized optimization strategies for gallium compounds, such as improving bioavailability and achieving sustained release, alongside synergistic effects with other antimicrobial agents.

 Who was reviewed?